sternstaub/Civitas-RPG-Framework/README.md

-# Civitas RPG Framwork
+# Civitas RPG Ecosystem

-A plugin for paper-based minecraft servers.
-It provides an API for RPG-related stuff.
-It does not do anything in the game by itself, but other plugins can use it.

-The classes herein are thus not supposed to hold world-related content (like xyz positions).
-Instead, it provides different types of economies (possibility for bank system, gold / item standard, vault support etc.), buildings (possibility to bring RTS-systems in), rpg-talent-systems (linear, perks etc.)

-My goal is to create a minecraft-based immersive multiplayer role playing experience through paper plugin ecosystems. for this, i want to use this framework and write subplugins ("Civitas Plugins") that do the "real work".
-The Civitas Plugins will then attach the classes to each other (for example, handles how guilds can buy buildings).

-the features i am thinking of are:

-* skill system that allows the players to specialize their craft
-* player towns with real time strategy elements, chunk protection, ressource gain and upkeep (like in [TownyPlots](https://dev.bukkit.org/projects/townyplots) extended, but better)
+***This section handles the idea and concept behind the Civitas RPG project in general.***

+The project Civitas RPG aims to bring a minecraft-based multiplayer role playing experience to minecraft.
+To achieve this, it forms an ecosystem of multiple plugins.

 I want to thank the [Lyria server and it's staff](https://lyriaserver.de) for all the inspiration regarding the possibilities of minecraft.
+From the many days of playing there, i learned that essential RPG concepts can be realized in a simple, yet effective way.
+In combination with a well-maintained forum and other platforms, there

+Please note that Civitas is, and will be, written for [PaperMC server software](https://papermc.io/).
+It is not supposed to work on other platforms (tho it aswell might - but i don't support it).

 ***This is at an early stage.***

-# working on initial release (0.1).

-## Provide different modules
+# The Civitas Framework plugin

+***This section is about this plugin / this source code here.*** In other words, it handles the Civitas Framework plugin, which is provides kind of an API for different aspects

+The classes herein are thus not supposed to hold world-related content (like xyz positions).
+Instead, it holds archetypes that can be used by CivitasPlugins.
+Instead, it provides an API for RPG-related stuff.
+The Framework plugin does not do anything within the game or the world by itself, but other plugins can use it.
+Consider it to be a blueprint collection.

+## General aims

+Generally, this framework will provide different packages, for example:

 * Economy Module
 * Custom Item Module
 * Custom Crafting Module
 * Productive Building Module
 * Skill System Module
+* Chat Module
+* GUI Module
-*
+* Maybe survival module?

+These packages shall be loosely interconnected (Java reflections).
+That means: a building CAN have a certain type of economy object attached to it.
+I capitalized the "can", because the actual implementation of buildings happens in the Civitas Plugins (kind of child plugins of the framework).
+The plugins which a server owner chooses to use will also determine which parts of the framework shall be used and which shall not.

+### Specific considerations
+There are some obstacles that should be considered while developing this plugin.
+Please remember that they only refer

+* BuildingFrameworkObjects do not have a world position.
+They are "roomless".
+* Generally, FrameworkObjects shall only provide methods to interact with each other.
+* There might be [matrix](https://www.matrix.org)-support for chats
+* The Framework plugin will also do the data handling.
+That means to save and load the data of CivitasPlugins, aswell as checking their integrity.

+## Current release stage

+Currently working on ***initial release (0.1)***.

+further notes:
+* skill system that allows the players to specialize their craft
+* player towns with real time strategy elements, chunk protection, ressource gain and upkeep (like in [TownyPlots](https://dev.bukkit.org/projects/townyplots) extended, but better)
+* different types of economies (possibility for bank system, gold / item standard, vault support etc.), buildings (possibility to bring RTS-systems in), rpg-talent-systems (linear, perks etc.)